casassg/bazel-sandbox/README.md

 # Bazel experiments

-This is just a catch all for experiments I want to do with bazel, I don't plan to maintain this actively, just mostly trying thing in a repo publicly
+This is just a catch all for experiments I want to do with bazel, I don't plan to maintain this actively, just mostly trying things in a repo publicly

 ## Python Notebook targets in bazel